Dynamoid/dynamoid/README.markdown

 Dynamoid attempts to obviate this problem transparently by employing a partitioning strategy to divide up keys randomly across DynamoDB's servers.
 Each ID is assigned an additional number (by default 0 to 199, but you can increase the partition size in Dynamoid's configuration) upon save; when read, all 200 hashes are retrieved simultaneously and the most recently updated one is returned to the application.
 This results in a significant net performance increase, and is usually invisible to the application itself.
 It does, however, bring up the important issue of provisioning your DynamoDB tables correctly.

-When your read or write provisioning exceed your table's allowed throughput, DynamoDB will wait on connections until throughput is available again.
+When your read or write throughput exceed your table's allowed provisioning, DynamoDB will wait on connections until throughput is available again.
 This will appear as very, very slow requests and can be somewhat frustrating.
 Partitioning significantly increases the amount of throughput tables will experience; though DynamoDB will ignore keys that don't exist, if you have 20 partitioned keys representing one object, all will be retrieved every time the object is requested.
 Ensure that your tables are set up for this kind of throughput, or turn provisioning off, to make sure that DynamoDB doesn't throttle your requests.

 ## Credits